“My greatest challenge was knocking Liverpool right off their fucking perch.” – Sir Alex Ferguson.

 When the Barclays Premier League starts next year, these faces won’t be seen.
 New stars will arise, and newer managers will attempt to steal the crown from the greatest from his throne in Old Trafford.
 But come what will, Manchester United will remain the standard.
 Last season, when we lost the title by a point, we declared we’d be back – because we don’t like second.
 For an entire generation Liverpool stood as 18-time champions, but we raised the bar.

 As Sir Matt Busby demanded, the flag will keep flying.

 I wanted to use the commemorative ‘CHAMP19NS’ selection of wallpapers Manchester United have released for registered OneUnited members for this post.
-Being one myself, I could’ve used them, but respected the club’s decisions.
-But not wanting to leave the beautiful design, I have used the website header – purely as a real fan.
+Being one myself, I could’ve used them, but respected the club’s decision.
+However, not wanting to leave out the beautiful design, I have used the website header – purely as a real fan.
 In case, there’re issues with this, please let me know, and I shall remove the image.